-Unless complaints are dealt with under separate statutory procedures (see Appendix 3 pages 22 and 23), we will use this complaints procedure.
+Unless complaints are dealt with under separate statutory procedures (see Appendix 3), we will use this complaints procedure.

 Where a person is not able to make a complaint himself or herself, a friend or other family member may do so on their behalf, but that person does not become the complainant.
 The Governing Body will not accept complaints from legal representatives.